alphagov/govuk-puppet/alphagov/vagrant-govuk/README.md

 You will need access to the repos:

 - `puppet` obviously
+- `vcloud-templates` for node definitions
-- `deployment` for node definitions and extdata
+- `deployment` for extdata

 ## Setup